petershin/liferay-learn/docs/commerce/latest/en/installation-and-upgrades/upgrading-liferay-commerce.md

 ### Clearing Stale Data and Verifying the Upgrade Process

-1. Delete the `${liferay.home}/osgi/state` folder.
+1. Delete the `[Liferay Home]/osgi/state` folder.
 To learn more about OSGi folders, see [Installing Apps](https://learn.liferay.com/dxp/latest/en/system-administration/installing-and-managing-apps/installing-apps/installing-apps.html).

 1. Start the application server.